nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Deleting a person : `delete`
+### Deleting a task : `delete`

-Deletes the specified person from the address book.
+Deletes a task from the task list.

-Format: `delete INDEX`
+Format: `delete <taskId>`

-* Deletes the person at the specified `INDEX`.
+* `taskId` refers to the taskId shown in the displayed full task list.
+This value should be a non-zero positive integer.
-* The index refers to the index number shown in the displayed person list.
+* `taskId` refers to the index number shown in the displayed task list.
-* The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `delete 1`
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+  * Deletes 1st task in the task list.
+  * Remaining tasks’ taskId will be automatically updated.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.